microfoam/maximal/waves/chowder/README.md

 ```

 So we have adjacent columns with differently sized *k*-mers being called: *k*=3 -> *k*=6 and *k*=6 -> *k*=3.
-We can appreciate that this is an artifact of the underling 3-mers being repeated enough times for higher *k* repeats being called
+We can appreciate that this is an artifact of the underlying 3-mers being repeated enough times for higher *k* repeats being called
 that are a multiple of the smaller unit.
 Accordingly, we can identify these cycling islands by simply requiring
 that adjacent *k*-mers have zero-valued mod values (*e.g.*, 6 mod 3 = 0).